Process Promise

 const o2 = (await p.pipe.stdout`cat`).toString() // 'bar\n'

-Btw, the signal, if specified, will be transmitted through pipeline.
+The signal option, if specified, will be transmitted through the pipeline.

 const ac = new AbortController()